 The Best Ever

 It is so hard to compare drivers over eras, increasingly so as we are spoilt for choice; in the beginning there was Fangio and Moss, in the 60’s the fierce Graham Hill and the legendary Jim Clark.
 In the 70’s we saw the epic rivalry between James Hunt and Niki Lauda.
 But it is in the 80’s when we can begin to talk about the modern Formula 1: when the sport’s protagonists became more like athletes than before and television changed it into a truly worldwide sport, elevating the level of talent hugely.
-If you contemplate the great generation of F1 drivers in the brave 1980’s then arguably it is the time of strongest competition in the sport, past or present: the list had formidable adversaries such as Piquet, Lauda, Patrese, Mansell and Alesi.
+If you contemplate the great generation of F1 drivers in the brave 1980’s then arguably it is the time of strongest competition, past or present: the list had formidable adversaries such as Piquet, Lauda, Patrese, Mansell and Alesi.
 But the driver that most people mention to rival Ayrton is of course Alain Prost.
 The tactical, skilful French-man is after all the other half of their legendary McLaren rivalry: a truly great champion and fierce competitor in his own right.
 But really, Senna vanquished him too as he did to all the others: Prost only bettered him in the championship standings twice between 1987 and 1993 and his raw pace was also often nowhere near Ayrton’s, as shall be explored later.
-For me, Michael Schumacher is the only man who comes even remotely close to competing for Ayrton’s crown, which is unanimously adorned on Senna’s memory by fans and experts of all three of the biggest companies to broadcast the sport.
+For me, Michael Schumacher is the only man who comes even remotely close to competing for Ayrton’s crown, which is unanimously adorned on Senna’s memory by fans and experts of all three of the biggest broadcasters.
 The 7 time German champion shared many characteristics with Senna: his raw pace, aggression, expertise in wet conditions and a will to do whatever it took to win carried him to huge records in his career.
-It is to the sport’s eternal loss that it never got to witness the two of them fight properly at the front: by the time that Michael was in a truly competitive car fate had other ideas.
+It is to the sport’s eternal loss that it never got to witness the two fight properly at the front: by the time that Michael was in a truly competitive car fate had other ideas.